“We have to leverage AI in cybersecurity because [the bad actors] are using it against us,” says Eyal. “You can't bring a knife to a gunfight.”

 Eyal Benishti: The best algorithm wins, and we always need to strive and make sure that the best minds are working for the good side, working and developing the best and the futuristic technologies that can basically fend off bad AI stuff.
 Like, in many things, even in even in real conflicts and wars, the companies with the best technologies and the best [email security and antiphishing] platforms and algorithms will win the fight eventually.

 Eyal Benishti: Yeah, it will be everywhere.
 In email security and not just in email security.
 It will change the way companies are thinking about cybersecurity.
-It won't be siloed anymore…I think that we'll see more companies cooperating in a way, sharing data and information in real time…If we use AI and leveraging big data, we will be able to do a much, much better job protecting important to us as companies and as a society.
+It won't be siloed anymore…I think that we'll see more companies cooperating in a way, sharing data and information in real time…If we use AI and leverage big data, we will be able to do so much, a much better job at protecting companies and and as a society.

 Peggy Smedley: Eyal Benishti, founder and CEO of IRONSCALES.
 What's your URL?
 You're going to have to come back and talk to me again sometime.

 Eyal Benishti: You can find me at www.IRONSCALES.COM.
 Happy to speak again.